Proj221/DemoVer2_Huawei/README.md

 ## Ep26_Fix the issue of card invisibility when the card is dragged out of the viewport
 + add a OnDragCancelled event in the card single and once the event is called, set the card visibility to true

+## Ep27_Change card holder to scroll box + wrap box
++ under scroll box, a wrap box is added to avoid any grid construction